A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

-Consider now the specific case of interactions between a propagating lepton and the bosons of the QL.
+Consider now the specific case of interactions between a propagating lepton and the bosons of the pseudovacuum.
 Each preon may interact either with a photon or with any of the nine gluons, and the action of the photon on the space of preon colours is trivial, so it is convenient to ignore the photon for now and reintroduce it later.

-As already noted, paired interactions with the QL gluon field conserve the net colour-neutrality of a leptonic preon triplet.
+As already noted, paired interactions with the pseudovacuum gluon field conserve the net colour-neutrality of a leptonic preon triplet.
 However, overlapping and intercalation of multiple interaction pairs implies that this property only holds on average, as any colour measurement will interrupt a finite number of mass interactions and thus summation to yield no net colour charge on the preon triplet cannot be assured.
 It is desirable that any measurement of lepton colour should be null, not just the average, and thus a local change of co-ordinates on $\SU{3}_C$ must be performed on a co-ordinate patch encompassing the non-interacting preons such that changes in their colours track those of the interacting preon.
 This change of co-ordinates is not part of the choice of gauge on $\SU{3}_C$, and thus is in principle associated with construction of some synthetic boson interactions where it intersects with particle worldlines.
-As described in \sref{QGsec:fermionmasses} of \cite{pfeifer2020_R18}, the vertex factors associated with these interactions arise from the representation matrices of $\SU{3}_C$ given as $\lambda_i$ in \aref{apdx:GellMann}.
+As described in \Psref{IV}{sec:fermionmasses}, the vertex factors associated with these interactions arise from the representation matrices of $\SU{3}_C$ given as $\lambda_i$ in \PErefr{II}{eq:Cbasis1}{eq:Cbasis2}.
 By construction these bosons are constrained to have no effect beyond the colour shifts associated with the boundary of the patch, and to leading order this effect is parameterless.
-In the leading order diagram these bosons consequently have no degrees of freedom, carry no momentum, and thus may be integrated out to yield a factor of~1.
+In the leading order diagram these bosons consequently have no degrees of freedom, carry no momentum, and are associated with a numeric factor of~1.
 Consequently they are not drawn.
 Only the factors arising from the representation matrices persist, acting on the colour vector of an individual preon as the matrix

 The sign on $\rmi$ is free to be chosen by convention, while the overall sign on $A$ is fixed by noting that cyclic permutation of colours, which is in $(\K)^3$, is required to leave the sign of an eigenstate of $\K$ unchanged.
 The eigenvalues of $\K$ must therefore be non-negative, setting